boylesoftware/x2node-rsparser/README.md

 ## The API

-The `RSParser` exposes the following properties and methods:
+The module exposes the following functions:

-* `new RSParser(recordTypes, topRecordTypeName, [options])` - The constructor used to create a new parser.
+* `createResultSetParser(recordTypes, topRecordTypeName)` - Used to create a new parser.
 The first argument is an instance of `RecordTypesLibrary` provided by the [x2node-records](https://www.npmjs.com/package/x2node-records) module.
 The second argument is a string that specifies the name of the record type extracted bu the parser from the result set.
-The optional third argument is an object with options.
-At the moment, the parser itself only uses `valueExtractors` option discussed later in this section, but the options object is made available to any parser customization points and can be used to configure those.

   Note, that before a new parser instance can be used, it must be initialized with the result set column labels called the *columns markup*.

+* `registerValueExtractor(type, extractorFunc)` - Register a custom result set column value extractor.
+The first argument is the extractor type (one of "string", "number", "boolean", "datetime" or "isNull") and the second argument is the extractor function.
+After a value extractor is registered, all subsequent parsers created by the module will use the new extractor.
+The value extractors are discussed later in this section.

+The `ResultSetParser` exposes the following properties and methods:

 * `init(markup)` - Initialize the parser with columns markup.
 The markup is normally extracted from the result set column labels.
 The `markup` argument is an array of strings, one string per result set column.
 The markup syntax is discussed in detail later in this manual.
 Once the parser is initialized, result set rows can start to be fed to it for parsing.